regen-network/regen-ledger/docs/commands/regen_tx_multisign.md

 multisig key [name], and attach the key name to the transaction read from [file].

 Example:
-$ regen tx multisign transaction.json k1k2k3 k1sig.json k2sig.json k3sig.json
+$ <appd> tx multisign transaction.json k1k2k3 k1sig.json k2sig.json k3sig.json

 If --signature-only flag is on, output a JSON representation of only the generated signature.